-If you’ve gone online [like right?], seen a newspaper or tuned in to the news at all in the last few days you’ve probably been inundated with fears of a forthcoming recession.
-If/when a recession would hit the US economy, there is never time to waste when seeking to innovate your company.
+If you’ve gone online [like right now?], seen a newspaper or tuned in to the news at all in the last few days you’ve probably been inundated with fears of a forthcoming recession.
+If/when a recession would hit the US economy, there is no time to waste when seeking to innovate your company.

 Push forward or buckle down in your biz?